quickvc/QuickVC-VoiceConversion/README.md

 ## Inference with pretrained model
-Sorry, but I will open source the code after the paper is accepted(or rejected).
+Sorry, but I will open source the code after the paper is accepted.
 ## References
 If you have any question about the decoder, refer to [MS-ISTFT-VITS](https://github.com/MasayaKawamura/MB-iSTFT-VITS).